Help & FAQS

 First, we understand your circumstances and why you need a trust.
 From there, we ask you to complete our Fact Find, sign our engagement letter and complete our AML (Anti-Money Laundering) requirements.

-To set up a new trust the fee is $2750 + GST, or for New Zealand Trustee Services to be appointed to a compliant trust it is $1750 + GST.
-Our annual fee for acting as Trustee and attending to the annual duties is $550.00 plus GST.
+To set up a new trust the fee is from $2750 + GST, or for New Zealand Trustee Services to be appointed to a compliant trust it is $1750 + GST.
+Our annual fee for acting as Trustee and attending to the annual duties is from $575.00 plus GST.
 Any other attendances are charged on a fee for services basis.

 All of our fees are detailed in our Engagement letter.